horia141/horia141.github.io/_drafts/raynor.md

 {% endhighlight %}

 You can probably intuit what the generated marshaller does.
 But in broad strokes, it first checks to see if its argument is an object.
 Then, for each annotated field `f` with a attached marshaller `Mf`, it tries to find the value for property `f` inside the input object, and, once found, use `Mf` to extract the value.
 This is then written to the property `f` of the output object.
 If any error is encountered, such as the input object not having a required field, or a sub-marshaller failing, the whole process stops and an `ExtractError` is raised.

+The instance obtained from `extract` belongs to the correct class.
+In the previous example you could call `getNorm()` on it and it would work.
+There aren't many constraints for how the annotated class must look like.
+You can have a regular constructor, you can have methods and un-annotated properties.
+The only hard constraint is that calling the constructor with no arguments not leave the object in a really bad state, or somehow fail.
+So a constructor like the one for `Point` above is a-OK, but one which would complain via an exception if `x` is undefined would be a no-no. It is still best to think of such objects as DTOs, but now you have the possibility of adding a little bit of logic to them.

 More From The Annotations Toolkit